RedBow-tie/SweCompiler/README.md

 So I’m using the [SciTE](https://scintilla.org/SciTE.html) editor (this editor is also the base for my IDE).
 For an easy use of this Compiler, do this:

+Download SciTE editor.
 Open the cpp.properties (under options).
 Change line 4 to: file.patterns.cpp=*.sw;*.c;*.cc;*.cpp;*.cxx;*.h;*.hh;*.hpp;*.hxx;*.ipp;*.m;*.mm;*.sma

 Add this to the end: